SiDiaC: Sinhala Diachronic Corpus: Conclusion

 In this study, we introduced \texttt{SiDiaC}, a diachronic corpus of the Sinhala language.
 The corpus contains approximately 58k tokens, categorised into genres at two levels, and spans from the 5th century to the 20th century.
 This makes it the first diachronic Sinhala corpus ever created, which can serve as a foundational dataset for enhancing historical corpora in the Sinhala language.
 The entire process involved carefully identifying literature from the \texttt{Natlib} of Sri Lanka, followed by data filtering, date annotation, text extraction from PDF images, and post-processing.
 We also created metadata files containing important information about each book.

 The complete corpus was thoroughly analysed, highlighting the powerful OCR performance of \texttt{Document AI} beyond simple text extraction.
 This was followed by a detailed evaluation of the dataset based on the metadata of all the books.
 Additionally, a comprehensive analysis was conducted at the word token level to ensure the identification of important findings within the corpus.

-In future studies, this dataset can be further enhanced by using more literary works and improving its quality through better post-processing techniques.
-It provides capabilities to study language evolution, including lexical semantic change, the appearance of new words (neologisms), and corpus-based lexicography, among other applications.
+Finally, we discussed potential future studies and approaches that could enhance the dataset, as well as the research opportunities that this corpus provides.